1 - Getting Started

 There are three types of groups available on the Groups Management page:

-• Normal Groups: These groups are fully managed within the system.
+• Local Groups: These groups are fully managed within the system.
 Administrators can add or remove users from these groups as needed to align with access requirements.

 • Remote Groups: Remote groups are synchronized from external ID-provider (LDAPS and Azure).
 These groups list remote users in a read-only mode.